department-of-veterans-affairs/va.gov-team/products/my-education-benefits/research/2024-12-recommender-tool/research-plan.md

 **Please recruit for 9 fulfilled sessions** using the following criteria:

 **Must have for participants**
-- Participants must **have used or are currently using GI Bill benefits**
+- Participants have not applied for nor have used GI Bill Benefits in the past
 - At least 1 woman of color
 - At least 1 participant 55 or older
 - At least one person that does not have a college degree (to include enlisted Veterans)